 RIPA holds a dinner meeting on the second Tuesday of each month (with the exception of July and August) highlighted by noted guest speakers from the aviation community.
 Dinner is $30 per person, or $5 for just coffee and dessert.
 Cocktails are at 6:00, Dinner is at 6:30, and the Meeting/Presentation is at 7:00 PM.
 See the listings on our Meetings & Events page for more details.

 As a member of RIPA, you will receive our monthly newsletter: The Plane Paper.
 It includes news of interest to our members, the aviation community, features such as solos and new ratings, notices of upcoming meetings, seminars and events, member stories, classifieds, and more!

 RIPA awards two aviation scholarships each May to Rhode Island residents interested in pursuing pilot flight training or a scholarship committee-approved aviation related educational program.
 Applicants may obtain forms from us, from Rhode Island flight training schools, and from local school guidance counselors.
+(TEMPORARILY SUSPENDED)